Predictability

 Predictability measure options are under the pred namespace.
 Available options (see also the common options):

-class qumin.utils.config.PredictabilityConfig(*, vis=True, n=<factory>, features=None, importResults=None, token_freq=<factory>)[source]
+class qumin.config.config.PredictabilityConfig(*, vis=True, n=<factory>, features=<factory>, importResults=None, exportApplicable=False, export_log=False, token_freq=<factory>)[source]

 Configuration for entropy calculations.